 Hash-to-curve generation of the password element with ECC groups(M137)

-An SAE peer, e.g. a mesh STA or an AP, indicates support for direct hashing to obtain an ECC password element by setting the SAE hash-to-element bit in the Extended RSN Capabilities field in all Beacon and Probe Response frames. (#4726)A STA that uses a password identifier shall use the hash-to-curve method.
+An SAE peer, e.g. a mesh STA or an AP or an AP MLD, indicates support for direct hashing to obtain an ECC password element by setting the SAE hash-to-element bit in the Extended RSN Capabilities field in all Beacon and Probe Response frames. (#4726)A STA or MLD that uses a password identifier shall use the hash-to-curve method.
 An SAE initiator that has identified a peer that supports this technique (through receipt of Beacon or Probe Response frames) shall derive a secret element, PT, according to the following technique and indicate this by setting the status code in the SAE Commit message to SAE_HASH_TO_ELEMENT.
 An SAE initiator shall not indicate support for this form of element derivation unless its peer has already signalled support for this method.
 If an SAE Commit message is received with status code equal to SAE_HASH_TO_ELEMENT the peer shall generate the PWE using the following technique and reply with its own SAE Commit message with status code set(#4672) to SAE_HASH_TO_ELEMENT.

 (…existing texts ….)

 Direct Generation of the password element with FFC groups(M137)

-An SAE peer indicates support for direct hashing to obtain the FFC password element by setting the SAE (#4726)hash-to-element bit in the Extended RSN Capabilities field in all Beacon and Probe Response frames. (#4726)A STA that uses a password identifier shall use the direct hashing technique.
+An SAE peer indicates support for direct hashing to obtain the FFC password element by setting the SAE (#4726)hash-to-element bit in the Extended RSN Capabilities field in all Beacon and Probe Response frames. (#4726)A STA or a MLD that uses a password identifier shall use the direct hashing technique.
 An SAE initiator that has identified a peer that supports the following technique (through receipt of Beacon or Probe Response frames) shall derive PT according to the following technique and indicate this by setting the status code in the SAE Commit message to SAE_HASH_TO_ELEMENT.
 An SAE initiator shall not indicate support for this form of PWE derivation unless its peer has already signalled support.

 (…existing texts ….)

 PWE and secret generation

 Prior to beginning the protocol message exchange, the secret element PWE and two secret values are generated.

-(M137)When a STA supports directly hashing to a group element (according to 12.4.4.2.3 (Hash-to-curve generation of the password element with ECC groups(M137)) or 12.4.4.3.3 (Direct Generation of the password element with FFC groups(M137))) it computes a secret element, PT, offline at provisioning time for all groups it wishes to support with that password.
-Prior to initiating SAE to a STA which also supports the direct form of hashing to a group element, or upon receipt of an SAE Commit message indicating it was generated using a direct form of hashing to a group element, it shall generate the PWE by hashing the two peer MAC addresses to produce a digest, reducing the digest modulo the order of the particular group, q, interpreting the reduced digest as an integer and using it with the secret element to generate the PWE:
+(M137)When a STA or a MLD supports directly hashing to a group element (according to 12.4.4.2.3 (Hash-to-curve generation of the password element with ECC groups(M137)) or 12.4.4.3.3 (Direct Generation of the password element with FFC groups(M137))) it computes a secret element, PT, offline at provisioning time for all groups it wishes to support with that password.
+Prior to initiating SAE to a STA or a MLD which also supports the direct form of hashing to a group element, or upon receipt of an SAE Commit message indicating it was generated using a direct form of hashing to a group element, it shall generate the PWE by hashing the two peer MAC addresses to produce a digest, reducing the digest modulo the order of the particular group, q, interpreting the reduced digest as an integer and using it with the secret element to generate the PWE:

-val = H(0n, MAX(STA-A-MAC, STA-B-MAC) || MIN(STA-A-MAC, STA-B-MAC))
+val = H(0n, MAX(STA-A-MAC, STA-B-MAC) || MIN(STA-A-MAC, STA-B-MAC)) between two STAs or

+val = H(0n, MAX(MLD-A-MAC, MLD-B-MAC) || MIN(MLD-A-MAC, MLD-B-MAC)) between two MLDs

 val = val (#4666)modulo (q – 1) + 1